matwilso/generative_models/README.md

 **Implementations of fundamental deep generative models. (currently: Autoregressive models, VAEs, and GANs)**
 <!--, along with descriptions using simple language.-->

-Partially these are my notes to understand the algorithms and I make them public to incentivize myself to be more thorough and make the code clean.
+Partially these are my notes to understand the algorithms, made public to incentivize myself to be more thorough and make the code clean.
-Beyond that, my goal is to provide a central source of many of the important fundamental generative models, with explanations and code that are as simple as possible to understand.
+Beyond that, my goal is to provide a central repository for the important fundamental generative modeling algorithms, with explanations and code that are as simple as possible to understand.

-Parts of the code are taken from the Berkeley [Deep Unsupervised Learning](https://sites.google.com/view/berkeley-cs294-158-sp20/) Course, which I have been following.
-Many of these implementations will not scale far beyond MNIST, but they are just meant to represent the fundamental ideas in a concise way.
-And sometimes it's just interesting to see what can be made to work well on MNIST.
+Parts of the code are taken from the Berkeley [Deep Unsupervised Learning](https://sites.google.com/view/berkeley-cs294-158-sp20/) Course
+Some of these implementations won't scale far beyond MNIST, because they are designed to represent the fundamental ideas very concisely.
+(Most models are expressed within about 100 lines of code, including network architecture definitions.)
+Some of them are super naive approaches, and it's just interesting to see how well they do on MNIST.

 There is a central training script ([main.py](./gms/main.py)) that can load any of the models, train them on MNIST, and log metrics to tensorboard.
+See usage below.

 **Contents**
 - [Autoregressive models](#autoregressive-models)